mvenouziou/Capstone-Project-Text-Generation/README.md

 - Easily switch between model architectures through 'Paramaters' class object.
 Includes file management for organizing each architecture's checkpoints.

-Generation:

-- Add perturbations to learned probabilties in final generation function, to add extra variety to generated text.
-(Included in addition to the 'temperature' control described in TF's documentation)

 Data Processing / Preparation:

-*These ideas are not original, but I have not seen it implemented in other text generation systems:*
+*These ideas are not all new, but I have not seen them implemented in text generation systems:*

 - Random crops and with random lengths and start locations.

+- Standard (character level) generation separates inputs and targets by one letter (generating one char at a time).
+This is adjusted for word-embeddings to avoid leaking target data, and multiple characters are generated at a time.

 - Load and prepare data from multiple CSV and text files.
 Each rows from a CSV and each complete TXT file are treated as independent data sources.
 (CSV data prep accepts titles and content.)

+Generation:

+- Add perturbations to learned probabilties in final generation function, to add extra variety to generated text.
+(Included in addition to the 'temperature' control described in TF's documentation)

     ---